Snippets

 Anyway:

-• cn (common name) is used for leaf nodes like users
+(common name) is used for leaf nodes like usersou

 It is just convention.